StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ### Prerequisites

-* API-Integration Agent installed on a machine that can connect to both Splunk and StackState.
+* StackState Agent V1 installed on a machine that can connect to both Splunk and StackState.
 * A running Splunk instance.
 * A Splunk user account with access to Splunk saved searches.
 The user should have the capability `search` to dispatch and read Splunk saved searches.